autoGLM/easyAGI/README.md

 easyAGI is the UIUX to **openmindx** to deploy an easy-to-use Autonomous General Intelligence (AGI) solution created from decision.
 Designed to solve a wide range of problems using the power of API calls including OpenAI's GPT-4 model.
 This codebase provides a simple interface for users to input problems and receive intelligent decision as solution in real-time.
 This openmindx expression is a point of departure framework for a machine capable of self devleopment into a robust autonomous general intelligence.

 Improvements will follow.
 While the design plans for an AGI have spanned 20 years of casual thinking 1 year of study and this easyAGI was deployed in 1 day with the help of python3 easyAGI.py; currently the default number of tokens in reasoning.py and SocraticReasoning.py is set quite low at 100 tokens.
 The field will become dynamic.
-This current setup is unique as you can watch the machine "think" through premise and truth table.
+This current setup is unique as you can watch the machine "reason" through premise and truth table.

 # openmindx